Ruby Bridges Walk to School Day

-Ruby Bridges Walk to School Day (RBWTSD) is the perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change.
-RBWTSD gives children the opportunity to celebrate Ruby’s courage by walking to school.
+Ruby Bridges Walk to School Day gives children the chance to celebrate Ruby’s courage by walking to school and is the perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change

 In 1945 the US Supreme Court’s landmark ruling in Brown v. the Board of Education ended racial segregation in public schools.
 However, southern states continued to resist.
 Ruby spent kindergarten in a segregated classroom.
 In 1960 a federal court ordered Louisiana schools to desegregate.
-The school district created an entrance exam to see if African American students could handle being in an all-white school.
+The school district created an entrance exam to see if African American students could attend an all-white school.
 Ruby and five other students passed the exam.
 The six students were to be sent to two different all-white schools.
-The school district delayed their start and Ruby’s first day of school was November 14, 1960.
-A few days before the start of school, the two African American students who were going to attend with Ruby, decided to stay in their home school.
+The school district delayed their start, and Ruby’s first day of school was November 14, 1960.
+A few days before, the two African American students who were going to attend with Ruby decided to stay in their home school.
 Ruby braved Frantz Elementary School on her own.

 How Ruby Bridges Walk to School Day Began